EditReward: A Human-Aligned Reward Model for Instruction-Guided Image Editing: Experiments

 \textbf{Results and Analysis.} As detailed in Table~\ref{tab:application_score_fitler_sft}, this reward-driven filtering yields significant performance gains.
-On the GEdit-Bench Overall score, our fine-tuned model achieves \textbf{7.086}, substantially outperforming both the original Step1X-Edit baseline (6.444) and the model trained on the full, unfiltered dataset (6.780).
+The results show a clear trade-off between data quality and volume, confirming that our $\text{\mname}$-filtered 20K subset represents the optimal balance for fine-tuning.
+Our best-performing model, trained on the Top 20K subset, achieves an English G\_O score of \textbf{7.086}.
+This substantially outperforms the original Step1X-Edit baseline (6.444) and the model trained on the full, noisy 46K dataset (6.780).
+Furthermore, our sensitivity analysis confirms that while the Top 10K subset (representing the highest signal-to-noise ratio) also outperforms the full set (G\_O: 6.938), it is marginally inferior to the Top 20K subset, indicating the 20K size is necessary for robust generalization and avoiding underfitting.
+Crucially, the Top 30K subset (G\_O: 6.962) yields diminishing returns compared to the Top 20K, confirming that including lower-quality data dilutes the training signal.
 This finding is crucial, as it confirms that data quality, as judged by our reward model, is more impactful than sheer data quantity. \mname successfully prunes noisy examples that would otherwise degrade performance during fine-tuning.
 This uplift elevates the open-source Step1X-Edit to be competitive with top-tier editors like Doubao, validating our model's potential as an essential tool for training next-generation generative models.